Schrielle360/120-work/hw-final/readme.md

 - added text 'pop the chibi' 12/7/2018
 - fixed a spelling error to make the chibi's disappear 12/7/2018
 - Worked on the score board design more 12/7/2018
+- decided to add music to the game 12/7/2018